sybrew/the-seo-framework/readme.txt

 * TODO implement hrtime for timing, fallback to microtime().
 	-> Or move straight to PHP 7.3?
 Mind it's nanoseconds (/1e6).
 		-> 4% of active TSF users are on 7.2, less than 1% on 7.3, the rest is 7.4/8.0+
-* TODO description generator can end in numeric split "We also added WordPress 6."... <https://tsf.fyi/p/3903>, we should consider "6.0" a "word".
 * TODO fit-content on post SEO settings tabs to mitigate wrap (try Dutch)

 = 4.2.5 =